 Size: 1.1 x 2.2 x 6.4 inches

-It’s the cheapest knife on our list and works surprisingly well for cutting mushrooms considering its low price point.
+It’s an inexpensive knife and works surprisingly well for cutting mushrooms considering its low price point.
 We can safely say that it is the best budget mushroom knife you’ll find!

-The Rough Ryder is a budget Chinese mushroom knife that surprised us with its good performance and solid build.
+This mushroom knife surprised us with its good performance and solid build.
+The bristle brush is very handy after you get a mushroom to clean and the ruler is great to quickly have a depth and size reference.
 Perhaps the biggest surprise was the lightweight of this little knife.
 You would expect a budget knife to be too heavy or hard to handle, but that isn’t the case at all with this mushroom knife.

 It’s very well sized as well and is easy to store and transport because of that.
 You can just put it in your pocket or carry it in your rucksack, and you’ll forget that it’s there.

 Now comes the most important part, the blade.
 Well, it is what we expected, but not at all unusable or bad.
-It’s made out of 440 steel that is budget steel but works really well for this purpose.
+It’s made out of stainless steel and works really well for this purpose.

 It’s got solid hardness, is fairly easy to sharpen, and has good corrosion resistance.
 All in all, the manufacturer made the blade good enough without breaking the bank.